The Risky Cities Project Team

-Risky Cities Project Lead and Reader in Historical Geography at the Energy & Environment Institute at the University of Hull
+Risky Cities Project Lead and Professor of Environmental Humanities at the Energy & Environment Institute at the University of Hull

-I’m a Reader in Historical Geography in University of Hull’s Energy and Environment Institute, where I research medieval and modern histories of environmental and landscape change.
-My other research interest lie in women’s histories and the historical geographies of property, enclosure and the commons.
+I’m a historical geographer and environmental historian with research interests in the green-blue humanities.
+I’m particularly interested in histories and cultures of water and flood from the medieval period to the modern day.
+I’ve also published widely on women’s histories and the historical geographies of property, enclosure and the commons.
 My book, Elite Women and the Agricultural Landscape 1700-1830 (Routledge, 2017), won Joan Thirsk Memorial Prize and Women’s History Network Book Prize, and I’m a former President of the Geography Section of the British Science Association.
 I’m really excited to be leading this project and delighted to be working with communities and arts organisations in delivering on our objectives.